apache/shenyu-website/content/en/projects/shenyu/sofa-rpc-proxy/index.md

 ## sofa user request and parameter description

 * To put it bluntly, it is to request your sofa service through http
-* Shenyu gateway needs to have a routing prefix, this routing prefix is for you to access the project for configuration `contextPath`
+* ShenYu gateway needs to have a routing prefix, this routing prefix is for you to access the project for configuration `contextPath`

 ```yaml
 # For example, if you have an order service, it has an interface and its registration path /order/test/save